Best Bass Rods Under $100

 13 Fishing applied their CGE1 blank construction process to this series of specialized baitcasting models, priced in the moderate range.
 They all feature Evolve stainless-steel reel seats and Evolve stainless-steel guides with alconite inserts and custom hook keepers.
 It includes 9 casting models from 6 foot 7 inches to 7 foot 11 inches, covering the bassin’ bases for $59.99 to $69.99.
 There are also 3 crankbait actions ($69.99) and a pair of 8-foot swimbait bass rods for mega-baits, rated up to 14 ounces ($89.99).

-In researching this review, we were impressed by the high-end features available in these mid-range bass rods.
+In researching this review, we were impressed by the high-end features available in these mid-range bass rods for roughly a $100.
 It seems that rod companies have developed innovative features through new technologies, which have trickled down to lesser-priced models over time, leaving funds for reels, lures, and other gear.